No results for ""

 The flag health metric also automatically verifies whether or not there are code references for your flags.

 After you remove all code references mentioning that flag from the codebase and rerun the scanning tool, LaunchDarkly creates an extinction event.
 This event appears as a message on the Code references tab of the feature flag.
-To learn more, read Understanding extinction events.
+To learn more, read About extinction events.

 Conclusion